SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-show-notification.md

 ## [SCION Workbench][menu-home] > [How To Guides][menu-how-to] > Notification

-A notification is a closable message displayed in the upper-right corner that disappears after a few seconds unless hovered.
+A notification is a closable message displayed in the upper-right corner that disappears after a few seconds unless hovered or focused.
-It informs about system events, task completion or errors.
-The severity indicates importance or urgency.
+It informs about system events, task completion, or errors.
+Severity indicates importance or urgency.

 ### How to Show a Notification
 To show a text notification, inject `WorkbenchNotificationService` and invoke the `show` method, passing the text to display.